FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

  Detailed Masterplan for HSE lands also underway offer the potential for phased

-delivery of compact affordable housing delivery.---
+delivery of compact affordable housing delivery.
+---
 4

 Other key updates included: